zslwyuan/AMF-Placer/src/app/AMFPlacer/AMFPlacerMainPage.md

 This project is developed by [Reconfiguration Computing Systems Lab](https://eeweiz.home.ece.ust.hk/), Hong Kong University of Science and Technology (HKUST).

 For non-commercial usage of this open-source project, users should comply the Apache License attached in the root directory.
-For commercial usage of this open-source project, users must contact authors (Wei ZHANG, eeweiz AT ust DOT hk; Tingyuan LIANG, tliang AT connect DOT ust DOT hk) for authorization.
+For commercial usage of this open-source project, users must contact authors (Wei ZHANG, eeweiz@ust.hk; Tingyuan LIANG, tliang@connect.ust.hk) for authorization.

 **Documentation Hierarchy**